caldempsey/HelloKafka/QA.md

-- When I want to Dockerize my Kafka application, how do I work towards creating the topics I want to build?
+- With Docker and Kafka, how do I work towards creating the topics I want to build?

 - How do we know our data is written?